EngSciClub/esc/README.md

 These instructions are meant for deployment to Heroku, where the website is hosted.

+Note: These instructions are old, you can now simply do `rake deploy[<remote name>]` to deploy the application.

 1. Branch onto `deploy/<ISO 8601 date>_<rev #>`.
 For example, the branches for the first and second
    deploy of February 28, 2010 would be `deploy/2010-02-28` and `deploy/2010-02-28_2`, respectively.
 1. Remove `/public` from `.gitignore`.